Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Introduction

-In parallel, nonlinear electrodynamics (NED) has emerged as a powerful framework for addressing strong-field phenomena in gauge theories coupled to gravity \cite{Born:1934gh,Ayon-Beato:1998hmi}.
-Beyond the classic Born-Infeld construction \cite{Born:1934gh}, recent attention has focused on ModMax electrodynamics, which constitutes the unique one-parameter deformation of Maxwell theory preserving both conformal invariance and electric-magnetic duality \cite{Bandos:2020jsw,Bandos:2020hgy}.
+In parallel, NED has emerged as a powerful framework for addressing strong-field phenomena in gauge theories coupled to gravity \cite{Born:1934gh,Ayon-Beato:1998hmi}.
+Beyond the classic Born-Infeld construction \cite{Born:1934gh}, which regularizes the Coulomb self-energy but breaks conformal symmetry, recent attention has focused on ModMax electrodynamics, which constitutes the unique one-parameter deformation of Maxwell theory preserving both conformal invariance and electric-magnetic duality \cite{Bandos:2020jsw,Bandos:2020hgy}.
+These two symmetries are not merely formal requirements: conformal invariance governs the ultraviolet structure of the gauge sector and constrains the renormalization group flow, while electric-magnetic duality plays a structural role in extended supergravity and string compactifications.
 The ModMax Lagrangian introduces a dimensionless parameter $\gamma$ that interpolates continuously between the Maxwell limit and a genuinely nonlinear regime.
-When minimally coupled to gravity, ModMax electrodynamics gives rise to BH solutions with modified charge contributions and novel horizon structures \cite{Bandos:2020jsw,Sekhmani:2025kav}.
-A distinctive feature of this theory is the emergence of two mathematically consistent branches: an ordinary branch ($\zeta = +1$), continuously connected to the RN geometry, and a phantom branch ($\zeta = -1$), in which the electromagnetic energy density effectively reverses sign, leading to qualitatively different physical behavior \cite{EslamPanah:2024fls}.
+When minimally coupled to gravity, ModMax electrodynamics gives rise to BH solutions with modified charge contributions and novel horizon structures \cite{Bandos:2020jsw,Barrientos:2022bzm, AraujoFilho:2024rcr, Filho:2024tgy, Barrientos:2024umq,Chen:2024ilt, AraujoFilho:2025jcu,Babaei-Aghbolagh:2025tim,Sekhmani:2025kav, AraujoFilho:2025fwd, Barrientos:2025rde,Shi:2025rfq}.
+A distinctive feature of this theory is the emergence of two mathematically consistent branches: an ordinary branch ($\zeta = +1$), continuously connected to the RN geometry, and a phantom branch ($\zeta = -1$), in which the electromagnetic energy density effectively reverses sign, leading to qualitatively different physical behavior \cite{EslamPanah:2024fls,isrply04}.
+This branch dichotomy is not an artifact of a coordinate choice but reflects a genuine physical degeneracy in the nonlinear sector, analogous to the distinction between electric and magnetic BHs in Born-Infeld theory.

-The combined presence of LSB effects and nonlinear electromagnetic dynamics provides a particularly rich setting for BH physics \cite{Kostelecky:2018yfa,Sucu:2025lqa}.
-In the Einstein-KR-ModMax framework, the spacetime geometry is controlled jointly by three deformation parameters: the KR parameter $\ell$, the ModMax nonlinearity parameter $\gamma$, and the branch selector $\zeta$.
-This interplay generates BH solutions with rescaled asymptotics, branch-dependent horizon structures, and modified thermodynamic and optical properties that distinguish them from both Schwarzschild and RN geometries \cite{Yang:2023wtu}.
-Understanding how these different modifications combine and manifest in physical observables is essential for assessing their phenomenological relevance.